Performance of the low-rank tensor-train SVD (TT-SVD) for large dense tensors on modern multi-core CPUs: Performance analysis

 with $1>\bar f \ge f_j$ and the total size of the input tensor $\bar n$.
 To optimize data transfers, we thus need a significant reduction $f_1 \ll 1$ of the size of the work matrix in the first step.
 This is exactly the idea of the thick-bounds variant discussed in \autoref{sec:TSQR_TT-SVD_variants}.
 Overall, this indicates that small reduction factors $f_j$ would be beneficial.
 However, by combining dimensions to reduce $f_j$ in the steps of the algorithm, the compute intensity increases and at some point the building blocks become compute-bound.
 For a rank-1 approximation, we can choose a small reduction factor (e.g.\ $\bar f = 1/16$ in our implementation) and for larger maximal rank, we use the choice $\bar f=1/2$.
 This results in overall transfer volumes of:

 So for strongly memory-bound cases (small $r_\text{max}$ and $n_i$), we expect a run-time in the order of the time required for copying the input tensor $X$ (in memory).

 In contrast, for larger ranks, the problem becomes compute-bound.
 The building blocks need approximately $2nm^2$ (TSQR), respectively $2nmk$ (TSMM) floating point operations for an input matrix of size $n\times m$, respectively the multiplication of an $n\times m$ with an $m\times k$ matrix.
-In iteration $j$, we have dimensions $nm=\bar n \prod_{l=1}^{j-1} f_j$, $m=f_j/k$ and $k = r_{i-1}$.
+In iteration $j$, we have dimensions $nm=\bar n \prod_{l=1}^{j-1} f_j$, $m=k/f_j$ and $k = r_{i-1}$.
 So for the complete algorithm, we obtain with $f_j \approx \bar f$ and $f_j \le r_\text{max}$:

-This shows that combining more dimensions to reduce $f_1$ in the first step can actually increase the work.
+This shows that combining more dimensions to reduce $f_1$ in the first step increases the work.
 The optimal reduction factor to minimize the number of operations is roughly $\bar f \approx 0.4$.
 With the choices for $\bar f$ from above, we obtain:

 This approximation neglects the operations of the small SVD calculations of the triangular factors.
 So it is only valid for higher dimensions, e.g.\ for $\bar n := \prod n_i \gg (\max n_i)^3$.
-For the compute-bound, case we expect a linear increase in run-time for increasing values of $r_\text{max}$ given a fixed reduction factor $\bar f$.
-In addition, for large dimensions $n_i$ the reduction factors become very small ($f_j \sim 1/n_i$) and thus the computational complexity increases.
+For the compute-bound case, we expect roughly a linear increase in run-time for increasing values of $r_\text{max}$ given fixed dimensions and a fixed reduction factor $\bar f$ (this requires combining more dimensions).
+For large dimensions $n_i$ the reduction factors become very small ($f_j \sim 1/n_i$ without splitting dimensions) and thus the computational complexity increases.
 In our implementation (see \autoref{alg:Thick-Bounds_TT_SVD}), we only combine dimensions at the boundary, so we can only influence the first reduction factor $f_1$.